pyrsmk/mediatizr/README.markdown

 Dependencies
 ------------

 You can choose among 3 script versions to minimize bandwith use and maximize simplicity.
-If you've already added one of these libraries (or both) into your project, then take the simple minified `mediatizr` version, else take the one with the script(s) that you haven't included.
+If you've already added one of these libraries (or both) into your project, then take the simple minified mediatizr version, else take one with the script(s) that you haven't included.

 License
 -------